marlonbarrios/marlonbarrios.github.io/README.md

 ## Bio

 I have been fascinated by complex and networked systems, the web and online-community development.
 For more than 20 years, as a dancer, digital artist and educator, I have always been interested in building systems with rules and software, creating community platforms and establishing collaborations.
 I have always been driven by curiosity and my capacity to see the whole and its parts.
 I have learned to move fast and efficiently from large scale problems, such as networks to the specificities of software implementation.
 I have lots of collaborative experience envisioning, engineering, coordinating and passion for deploying cutting edge international projects intersecting software, culture and people.
 I am fascinated by the potential of the blockchain for financial inclusion and innovation.
-I am a graduate of the General Assembly Software Engineering Immersive Program (December 2021) and a Kernel Fellow Block5 2022.
+I am a graduate of the General AssemblySoftware Engineering Immersive Program (December 2021) and a [Kernel Fellow Block5 2022](https://www.kernel.community/en/).
 I love creative coding and I teach vipassana meditation and yoga.

 [This README.md](https://github.com/marlonbarrios/marlonbarrios.github.io/blob/mondrian/README.md)